REBA: A Refinement-Based Architecture for Knowledge Representation and Reasoning in Robotics: POMDP Construction and Probabilistic Execution

 \item Line 19 extracts a statement of the form $occurs(a_j \in A_2^P, 0)$, and observation $z_j\in Z^P$, from each answer set $AS$, to obtain triple $\langle s_i, a_k, z_j \rangle$.
 As described earlier, an observation is extracted from an answer set by extracting atoms formed by basic knowledge fluent terms.

-\item Use probabilities obtained experimentally (Section~\ref{sec:arch-random}) to set probabilities of p-state transitions (Line 16) and observations (Line 19). \end{itemize} In the example in Appendix~\ref{sec:appendix-pomdp}, a robot in the $of\!\!fice$ has to pick up a textbook $tb_1$ believed to be in the $of\!\!fice$.
+\item Probabilities of p-state transitions are set (Line 16) based on the corresponding physical state transition probabilities (first type of transition in Definition~\ref{def:learned-probs} in Section~\ref{sec:arch-random}).
+Probabilities of observations are set (Line 19) based on the knowledge state transition probabilities (second type of transition in Definition~\ref{def:learned-probs}). \end{itemize} In the example in Appendix~\ref{sec:appendix-pomdp}, a robot in the $of\!\!fice$ has to pick up textbook $tb_1$ believed to be in the $of\!\!fice$.
 This example assumes that a $move$ action from one cell to a neighboring cell succeeds with probability $0.95$---with probability $0.05$ the robot remains in its current cell.
 It is also assumed that with probability $0.95$ the robot observes (does not observe) the textbook when it exists (does not exist) in the cell the robot is currently in.
 The corresponding $T^P$ and $O^P$, constructed for this example, are shown in Appendix~\ref{sec:appendix-pomdp}.

-The correctness of the approach used to extract p-state transitions and observations, in Lines 16, 19 of Algorithm~\ref{alg:pomdpTO}, is based on the following propositions.